 Each user is responsible for the contents of his or her instant, video, and audio messages and the consequences of any of these messages.
 Cable One assumes no responsibility for the timeliness, mis-delivery or deletion of, or any failure to store, these messages.
 In the event that a Service account is terminated for any reason, all instant, video, and audio messages associated with that account (and any secondary accounts) will be permanently deleted as well.

-Cable One will not routinely monitor the content of your Web Space; however, Cable One does have the right to monitor such content and if complaints are received regarding language, content or graphics contained on your web pages, Cable One may remove the web page hosted on Cable One servers and terminate your Personal Web Space service if Cable One determines that you have violated the terms of this Policy.
+Cable One will not routinely monitor the content of your Web Space; however, Cable One does have the right to monitor such content and if complaints are received regarding language, content or graphics contained on your web pages, Cable One may remove the web page hosted on Cable One servers and terminate service if Cable One determines that you have violated the terms of this Policy.

 III.
 NETWORK MANAGEMENT AND LIMITATIONS ON BANDWIDTH CONSUMPTION AND DATA STORAGE

 The Cable One network is designed for typical usage by a typical residential computer user.
 Computer activity resulting in excessive or sustained bandwidth consumption may burden the network and such usage may be restricted.
 Bandwidth on our network is a limited, shared resource among subscribers.
 Because we seek to provide the Service at a reasonable cost to the largest number of users, the use of our network is subject to usage limitations.
 Users therefore must comply with the current bandwidth, data throughput, file storage and other limitations on the Service.
 Users must ensure their activity does not improperly restrict, inhibit, or degrade any other user's use of the Service, nor represent (in the sole but reasonable judgment of Cable One) an unusually large burden on the network itself.
 In addition, users must ensure that their activity does not improperly restrict, inhibit, disrupt, degrade or impede Cable One's ability to deliver the Service and monitor the Services, backbone, network nodes, and/or other network services.
-Cable One is committed to ensuring each customer use their fair share in order to keep the Service as affordable as possible for all.

 How does Cable One manage its Network?

-Cable One also may also use other tools and techniques to manage its network, deliver the Service, and ensure compliance with this Policy and the Subscriber Agreement.
+Cable One may use tools and techniques to manage its network, deliver the Service, and ensure compliance with this Policy and the Subscriber Agreement.
 These tools and techniques are dynamic, like the network and its usage, and can and do change frequently.
-For example, these network management activities may include (i) identifying spam and preventing its delivery to customer e-mail accounts, (ii) detecting malicious Internet traffic and preventing the distribution of viruses or other harmful code or content, (iii) limiting speeds during periods of extended congestion, (iv) requiring an upgrade or purchase of a different data plan, and (v) using other tools or techniques that Cable One may be required to implement in order to meet its goal of delivering the best broadband Internet experience to all its customers.
+For example, these network management activities may include (i) identifying spam and preventing its delivery to customer e-mail accounts, (ii) detecting malicious Internet traffic and preventing the distribution of viruses or other harmful code or content, (iii) limiting speeds during periods of extended congestion, (iv) requiring an upgrade or purchase of a different Internet service and (v) using other tools or techniques that Cable One may be required to implement in order to meet its goal of delivering the best broadband Internet experience to all its customers.

 How does Cable One track usage?